 By this point in the novel, we have good reason to believe this is not going to end well for Amelia.
 Suspense kicks in.
 Will Roger do something awful while he dithers about contacting the cops?

-McBain gives us clues about Roger’s particular hang-up, connecting to to a woman he met earlier on the trip named Molly.
+McBain gives us clues about Roger’s particular hang-up, connected to a woman he met earlier on the trip named Molly.
 Roger also keeps contemplating his mother’s demanding nature, and how he finds his life to be a succession of boxes, “all of them were trying their hardest to keep a man all closed up, when all a man wanted to do every now and then was relax and enjoy himself.”

 When the suspense finally does come, it pulls you in enough to give the last third of the book sudden urgency.
 The uncertainty principal McBain had been playing with all this time does eventually deliver something worthwhile, even satisfying, as McBain throws his cards on the table regarding the whatisit in the last chapter.
 I just wish the usual 87th Precinct players were given more to do.
 That clever conceit of keeping them in the background gets stale long before this book winds down.